 If you think the appraiser made a mistake, you can always ask him or her why the discrepancy exists.

-12. How Often Do You Need to Get a Home Appraisal?
+12. How Often Do You Need to Get a House Appraisal?

 In most situations, an appraisal is considered valid for six months.
-However, in specific markets, where home prices are changing rapidly, some lenders may only use an appraisal for three months or so.
+However, some lenders may only use an appraisal for three months in specific markets where home prices are changing rapidly.

 Also, remember that the appraiser will only consider finished improvements to the home.
 You cannot ask them to determine value based on good faith.

-Essentially, the value the appraiser comes up with is valid for the day they completed their report.
-Real Estate values are continually changing.
-Sometimes an appraisal will need to be re-certified if it becomes outdated.
+Essentially, the value the appraiser comes up with is valid for the day they complete their report.
+Real Estate values are continually changing, and sometimes, an appraisal will need to be re-certified if it becomes outdated.

-Quite often, sellers will waste their money on an appraisal, thinking it justifies their asking price.
-Sorry, but it doesn’t work that way.
-The lender will not even consider looking at an appraisal that was paid for by the seller.
+Quite often, sellers waste their money on an appraisal, thinking it justifies their asking price.
+I’m sorry, but it doesn’t work that way.
+The lender will not even consider looking at an appraisal paid for by the seller.

-13. Can I Use My City’s Property Assessment in Place of a Home Appraisal?
+13. Can I Use My City’s Property Assessment in Place of an Appraisal?

 No. An assessed home value from a city or town is NOT the same as a house appraisal.
 A property assessment covers a wide area and serves a different purpose than a home appraisal.
 An appraisal is precise and designed to give the most accurate value of a home at the time of the appraisal.
-Property tax assessments are intended to get a general idea of what property taxes should be.
+Property tax assessments are intended to get a general idea of property taxes.

 Property assessors use their figures as a measuring stick for municipalities to collect a certain amount of money to cover expenditures to run a city or town.
-The assessed value and market value are two very different things.
-The appraised value is something different from the assessed value as well.
+The assessed value and market value are two very different things, and the appraised value is also different from the assessed value.

-14. Is a Zestimate from Zillow the Same as an Appraisal?
+14. Is a Zestimate from Zillow the Same Thing?

 NO!
 This cannot be emphasized enough; a Zillow estimate is nothing like an appraisal and cannot be used as a substitute.
-In fact, using a Zillow home value is one of the worst ways to put a value on a property.
+Using a Zillow home value is one of the worst ways to value a property.

 A Zillow Zestimate should be ignored whether you buy or sell a home.
 It is a worthless piece of information!
 Sometimes, the Zillow value is off by over $100,000 from the actual value.